mjo22/cryojax/README.md

 Please note that this library is currently experimental and the API is subject to change!
 The following is a basic workflow to generate an image with a gaussian white noise model.

-First, instantiate the `ScatteringModel` and its respective representation of an `ElectronDensity`.
+First, instantiate the electron density representation and its respective method for computing image projections.

 ```python
 import jax